 |index.html||Redirection page following directory reorganisations 9 May 2020|

-The gazetteer reference data contain links to a number of external sites.
-In particular use is made of National Library of Scotland's online historic OS maps.
-All external links open in a new window and their non-availablity does not affect the operation of the gazetteer.
+The gazetteer entity and reference data contain links to a number of external sites.
+Particular use is made of National Library of Scotland’s online historic OS maps.
+All external links open in a new window.
+The non-availablity of an external site or individual page does not affect the operation of the gazetteer.

-The directory should be put in a suitable location for the web server to serve the html pages and execute the CGI scripts.
-(The server configuration should allow execution of the CGI scripts.)
-The system footprint is approximately 2.3 MByte.
+The top-level directory Wilkinson/ should be put in a suitable location for the web server to serve the html pages and execute the CGI scripts.
+(The server configuration should allow execution of the CGI scripts in the Wilkinson/cgi/ directory.)

-An API key for the Ordnance Survey data is required.
+An API key and associated ‘secret’ character string for the Ordnance Survey data is required.
+These is stored as const text strings in Wilkinson/cgi/token.cgi